 Dharmesh joined Battery Ventures in 2015 to focus on early-venture and growth-equity investments in areas including cloud infrastructure, big data, security and next-generation enterprise applications.
-He is actively involved with Battery Ventures portfolio companies Bionic, Collibra, Confluent, Contrast Security, Cypress.io, Databricks, Fungible, Gong.io, Guardsquare, InfluxData, JFrog (NASDAQ: FROG), Machinify, Matillion, Narvar, Ordr, Reflektion, Sensu, StreamSets, Styra and Sumo Logic (NASDAQ: SUMO).
+He is actively involved with Battery Ventures portfolio companies Bionic, Collibra, Confluent (NASDAQ: CFLT), Contrast Security, Cypress.io, Databricks, Fungible, Gong.io, Guardsquare, InfluxData, JFrog (NASDAQ: FROG), Machinify, Matillion, Narvar, Ordr, Reflektion, Sensu, StreamSets, Styra and Sumo Logic (NASDAQ: SUMO).

 Dharmesh also previously backed Bridgecrew, which was acquired by Palo Alto Networks, and JASK, which was acquired by Sumo Logic.
 And since 2019, he has made seed investments in Bit.io, Excision Biotherapeutics, LucidLane, Privacera and Reflect Software.